basisjs/articles/en-US/tutorial/part1/index.md

 We needed `basis.ui` module, because it provides all necessary things for building interfaces.
 However this module requires other modules, one may not think about it, because `basis.js` will do the work.
 One should require only those modules which are explicitly used in the code that one writes.

 Secondly we created a representaion itself as a `basis.ui.Node` class instance.
 Let's not be confused with the name `Node` instead of classic `View`.
-The thing is in `basis.js` all components and representations are put one into another.
+The thing is in `basis.js` all components and views are put one into another.
 Thus a certain block might look like as a whole thing, but in fact may consists of a plenty of sub-representaions (nodes).

 > The whole interface is organized as a big tree.
-Representation nodes of the app are the tree nodes.
+View nodes of the app are the tree nodes.
 One can transform the tree adding, deleting and moving those nodes.
 The tree API has a lot in common with the browser `DOM`.
 We will cover it later.

-In the meantime, let's see how we created the representation.
+In the meantime, let's see how we created the view.
 Firstly we passed to the constructor an object with some "settings" - a config.
-Setting a `container` property we pointed out where to put the representation's `DOM`-fragment when it will be ready.
+Setting a `container` property we pointed out where to put the view's `DOM`-fragment when it will be ready.
 It must be a `DOM`-element.
 The `template` property describes a template (who would've thought!).
 That description was added directly in the config.
 This option is handy for quick prototyping and for examples.
 But for real applications it is not a good practice at all.
 We'll change this part of the example later.

 ## Modules

 While developing we try to isolate logical parts of our app and put those parts in separate files.
 Less code in a file, easier to work with it.
 Ideally a module's code should fit into one screen, a maximum of two.
 But, of course, there are always exceptions.

-Let's move a representation code into a separate module.
+Let's move a view code into a separate module.
 To do this, create a file `hello.js` and move lines from `<script>` into it.

 And that's all for now.
 Just include this new module in `index.html`: